Well, it’s that time of year again.

 A simple desk tucked in a closet now feels so high-end!

-This little nook is just off the kitchen, it’s perfect for mom or dad to keep an eye on the kiddos.
+This little nook is just off the kitchen, it’s perfect for mom or dad to keep an eye on the kiddos during study time.

 Are you loving these ideas?!
 Please pin it, save it for later and share it with a friend.